-How to Grow Pepper Seedlings Indoors
+How to Grow Pepper Seedlings in Pots, Indoors

-We start our peppers in Styrofoam cups (that we reuse many times – I just be sure to wash them out well).
+We start our peppers from seed in Styrofoam cups (that we reuse many times – I just be sure to wash them out well).
 The year I took these photos, I seeded the cups at the beginning of April.

 The photo above was taken May 6; this shows you just how slow growing pepper plants are.
 So be patient when growing pepper from seed.

 I like to let them get nice and root bound in the cups before transplanting them into larger pots.

 For in depth information on how to grow peppers from seed, click over to read the full article!

 Sometimes, we transplant the peppers right into the ground in the greenhouse.
 This depends on the outside temperatures as our Greenhouse is unheated.

 How to Transplant Pepper Plants into Larger Pots